Raymond-CL/FORTRAN-modules-for-HEP/time/readme.md

 ### description

-a module with convenient subroutine that records program starting and ending times and displays the duration of the run
+A module with convenient subroutines that records program starting and ending times and displays the duration of the run.
+It can also be used as a stopwatch.

 ### note